sqweelygig/supercool-servers/README.md

 ## Blockers

-To achieve the task, "A technician should have information on an example server room available." the project requires permission to observe and adjust the thermostat of a server room.
+To achieve the task, "*A technician should have information on an example server room available.*" the project requires permission to observe and adjust the thermostat of a server room.
 This permission is critical as the risk has a high likelihood and high impact.
 This concern is likely because the temperature is a tightly controlled aspect of a server room.
 Furthermore, it is impactful because this example provides feedback about the user experience and gives the project a case study.

 Therefore, negotiation-in-principle started immediately upon beginning the project to bring any related decision point forwards.
 Now that we have outlined a survey workflow, the developer is negotiating access to perform the required tasks.
 If this negotiation fails, the project may continue without a case study or transition to modelling a more available example of thermodynamics and power offsetting, such as domestic refrigerators.

-To achieve or defer the task, "A technician should be able to model a room with significant passive cooling." the project must incorporate learning into the mathematics of thermodynamic cooling.
+To achieve or defer the task, "*A technician should be able to model a room with significant passive cooling.*" the project must incorporate learning into the mathematics of thermodynamic cooling.
-Failing in this learning is of medium likelihood as the science is sure to be public domain but is also likely to be intermediate.
+Failing in this learning is of medium likelihood as the science is sure to be public domain but is also likely to be intermediate level.
 In addition, this research is of high impact as it can underwrite and prioritise other simplifications.
 Therefore, achieving a basic understanding of this field is second only to finding an engaging case study, and is the target of early secondary research efforts.

 ## Thermodynamics